How To Prepare and Pack a Computer For Moving

 Transporting Computers

-When it comes to transporting computers, the best option depends on the distance of the move.
-It's usually best to move the PCs and laptops in a personal car for a local move.
+When transporting computers, the best option depends on the distance of the move.
+Moving the PCs and laptops in a personal car is usually best for a local move.
 This option allows for more control over the handling and minimizes the risk of damage during transport.

 Insurance and Warranty Considerations